Finance Office Staff

 He came to oversee the entire system after six years as vice president for business and finance at SUNY’s Delhi campus, where he managed an annual budget of $80 million.

 Prior to his career in higher education, Hutzley spent some two decades in the private sector, ending that part of his career as director of financial planning and analysis for Mead/AT-A-GLANCE, in charge of a $1.2 billion annual budget.

 Owens is be responsible for overseeing and leading all accounting functions and Finance Office operations at the College.
 Scott has been involved in almost every aspect of the business operations of the College at some point in time.
 Scott has the technical skill to perform the tasks of Controller and, just as importantly, is known and trusted by all segments of our College community.
-He reports to Bob Keasler, Vice President for Finance and Treasurer.
+He reports to Brian Hutzley, Vice President, Chief Financial Officer and Treasurer.